rohitect/kraven-spring-boot-starter/README.md

 - ✅ **Feign Client Explorer** - Complete and ready to make your life easier
 - ✅ **Kafka Management** - Fully operational and waiting for your Kafka clusters
 - ✅ **Application Monitoring** - Ready to show you all the metrics you never knew you needed
+- 🔄 **Documentation Hub** - Alpha feature for creating beautiful documentation with Mermaid diagrams and business flow tags

 ## 🚦 Getting Started in 3...
 2...
 1...
 (Your Development Environment Will Thank You)